ethereum-optimism/optimism/specs/glossary.md

   sent).
 - Bound the number of L1 blocks we have to look back in order to decode [sequencer batches][sequencer-batch] from channels.
-This is particularly relevant during L1 re-orgs, see the [Resetting Channel Buffering][reset-channel-buffer] section of the L2 Chain Derivation specifiction for more information.
+This is particularly relevant during L1 re-orgs, see the [Resetting Channel Buffering][reset-channel-buffer] section of the L2 Chain Derivation specification for more information.

 [reset-channel-buffer]: derivation.md#resetting-channel-buffering